Jira Service Management vs Zendesk: Comparing customer support & AI in 2026

 Core focus: ITSM vs. CX

-Before we get into the nitty-gritty of features, it helps to remember why these two platforms were created in the first place.
+Before we get into the nitty-gritty of features, it helps to remember why these two platforms were created.
 What your team spends most of its day doing will probably point you to the right tool.

 Where Jira Service Management shines

-JSM is most comfortable running an internal IT help desk.
+JSM is the gold standard for running an internal IT help desk.
 Think about the classic IT tasks: an employee needs access to a new app, a laptop is acting up, or a server goes down.
-JSM provides the kind of rigid, trackable workflows you need to handle these things systematically.
+JSM provides the kind of structured, trackable workflows you need to handle these things systematically.
 Since it links directly to developer tickets in Jira Software, it’s a perfect fit for tracking bugs and incidents that need an engineer’s attention.

 Where Zendesk shines

-For teams talking to customers all day, Zendesk is the clear favorite.
-This is especially true in areas like e-commerce or B2C software, where conversation volume is high and every second counts.
-Its agent workspace is designed to handle a flood of requests from all over the place, giving agents a full customer history right at their fingertips.
-It's built for conversations, not just tickets.
+For teams talking to customers all day, Zendesk is a popular choice.
+This is especially true in areas like e-commerce or B2C software, where conversation volume is high and every interaction matters.
+Zendesk's agent workspace is designed to handle requests efficiently, giving agents customer history right at their fingertips.

 The Zendesk Agent Workspace, which is designed for high-volume customer conversations.::